 Disclosures: Naiwen D Tu, MD Nothing to disclose.
 Laurence S Baskin, MD, FAAP Nothing to disclose.
 Jan E Drutz, MD Nothing to disclose.
-Carolyn Bridgemohan, MD Equity Ownership/Stock Options: Medco [autism (provides prescription services and we recommend medications in the autism treatment article)]; Merck [autism (manufactures vaccines and we state that vaccines do not cause autism)].
+Carolyn Bridgemohan, MD Equity Ownership/Stock Options: MEDCO [Autism (Prescription services)]; Merck [Autism (Vaccines)].
 Mary M Torchia, MD Employee of UpToDate, Inc.

 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

 INTRODUCTION — Urinary incontinence is a common problem in children, occurring in approximately 15 percent of five-year-old children.
 Most of these children have isolated nocturnal enuresis (monosymptomatic nocturnal enuresis).

 The management of monosymptomatic nocturnal enuresis in children will be presented here.
 An overview of the causes and evaluation of nocturnal enuresis and bowel and bladder dysfunction are discussed separately.

 TERMINOLOGY — The International Children’s Continence Society (ICCS) has developed standardized terminology for lower urinary tract function and malfunction in children .
 The terminology is summarized below and discussed in detail separately.
 (See "Nocturnal enuresis in children: Etiology and evaluation", section on 'Terminology' and "Etiology and clinical features of bladder dysfunction in children", section on 'Definitions of symptoms'.)